 The duration of treatment is about 1-2 months.

-Children under 1 year old:
+Children under 1 year of age:

 Due to the low dosage, the use of syrup according to this indication impossible.